 But Mello has repeatedly acted on anti-choice views in ways that have restricted access to reproductive health care for Nebraska residents, as Rewire reported:

 Mello is a sponsor of the final version of a 20-week abortion ban approved by the governor in 2010, and cast anti-choice votes in favor of requiring physicians to be physically present for an abortion in order to impede access to telemedicine abortion care, and a law banning insurance plans in the state from covering abortions.
-He was endorsed in 2010 by anti-choice group Nebraska Right to Life.
+He has previously been endorsed by anti-choice group Nebraska Right to Life.

 While many of these restrictions remain in place, Mello has not expressed regret for his actions nor indicated his understanding of how they affect access to care.